omar-zeineddine/devlog/README.md

 <img src="./readme/title2.svg" id='philosophy'/>

-> Developers spend a lot of time trying to achieve a goal, fixing a bug, or refactoring code

-> The idea behind Devlog is to be the go to place for devs, a place where they can write down their thoughts, or document their latest ideas around a community that share their same interests
+> Developers spend a lot of time trying to achieve a goal, fixing a bug, or refactoring code.
+The idea behind Devlog is to be the go to place for devs, a place where they can write down their thoughts, or document their latest ideas around a community that share their same interests.

 Reasons why developers should blog: